50th Guards Rifle Division: Lower Dniepr Offensive

-During the rest of September Southern Front, with 5th Shock on its right (north) flank, forced the German 6th Army back through the Donbas towards the southernmost part of the Panther–Wotan line from Zaporozhe to Melitopol.
-On October 9 the Front (renamed 4th Ukrainian on October 20) renewed its offensive on both sides of the latter city.
-The 51st Army's battle for Melitopol lasted until October 23 after which 6th Army was in a near rout across the Nogay Steppe.
-The larger part of its forces fell back to form a bridgehead east of the Dniepr south of Nikopol with the 5th Shock and 2nd Guards Armies in pursuit.
-During November substantial German reserves were moved into the bridgehead in anticipation of an offensive to restore communications with Crimea, which had been cut off by the remainder of 4th Ukrainian Front.
+During the rest of September, the Southern Front, with the 5th Shock Army on its right (north) flank, forced the German 6th Army back through the Donbas towards the southernmost part of the Panther–Wotan line from Zaporozhe to Melitopol.
+On October 9, the Front (renamed the 4th Ukrainian on October 20) renewed its offensive on both sides of Melitopol.
+The 51st Army's battle for the city lasted until October 23, after which the 6th Army was in a near rout across the Nogay Steppe.
+The larger part of its forces fell back to form a bridgehead east of the Dniepr, south of Nikopol, with the 5th Shock and 2nd Guards Armies in pursuit.
+During November, substantial German reserves were moved into the bridgehead in anticipation of an offensive to restore communications with Crimea, which had been cut off by the remainder of the 4th Ukrainian Front.
 This came to nothing in the face of Soviet threats elsewhere, but the bridgehead remained strongly held.

 Nikopol-Krivoi Rog Offensive

 Nikopol-Krivoi Rog Offensive.
 Nikolayev is on the lower left.

-A cold wave in the first week of January, 1944 firmed up the ground enough for the 4th and 3rd Ukrainian Fronts to begin moving against the remaining German positions in the Dniepr bend.
-3rd Ukrainian began its assault on January 10, but this had largely failed by the 13th.
-On the same day the 4th Ukrainian attacked the bridgehead but made minimal gains before both Fronts called a halt on January 16.
-The offensive was renewed on January 30 against a bridgehead weakened by transfers and 4th Ukrainian drove a deep wedge into its south end.
-On February 4 the German 6th Army ordered the bridgehead to be evacuated.
-On February 13 the 50th Guards was awarded its first Order of the Red Banner for its part in the battle for the Nikopol bridgehead.
+A cold wave in the first week of January 1944 firmed up the ground enough for the 4th and 3rd Ukrainian Fronts to begin moving against the remaining German positions in the Dniepr bend.
+The 3rd Ukrainian began its assault on January 10, but this had largely failed by the 13th.
+On the same day, the 4th Ukrainian attacked the bridgehead, but made minimal gains before both Fronts called a halt on January 16.
+The offensive was renewed on January 30 against a bridgehead weakened by transfers, and the 4th Ukrainian drove a deep wedge into its south end.
+On February 4, the German 6th Army ordered the bridgehead to be evacuated.
+On February 13, the 50th Guards was awarded its first Order of the Red Banner for its part in the battle for the Nikopol bridgehead.

-During February 5th Shock Army was transferred to 3rd Ukrainian Front.
+During February 5, the Shock Army was transferred to the 3rd Ukrainian Front.
 The battle for Krivoi Rog continued until the end of that month.
-On March 4 all four of the Ukrainian fronts began a new offensive into western Ukraine.
-By March 20 the 3rd Ukrainian had reached the Southern Bug River and 5th Shock Army was on the approaches to Nikolayev, which Hitler had designated as a "fortress" on March 8.
-Nikolayev was finally liberated on March 28 and on April 1 the division was decorated with the Order of Suvorov, 2nd Degree, for its role in the fighting.
-Immediately following this victory the 3rd Guards Corps was moved to the Reserve of the Supreme High Command and assigned to the 28th Army.
+On March 4, all four of the Ukrainian fronts began a new offensive into western Ukraine.
+By March 20, the 3rd Ukrainian had reached the Southern Bug River, and the 5th Shock Army was on the approaches to Nikolayev, which Hitler had designated as a "fortress" on March 8.
+Nikolayev was finally liberated on March 28, and on April 1, the division was decorated with the Order of Suvorov, 2nd Degree, for its role in the fighting.
+Immediately following this victory, the 3rd Guards Corps was moved to the Reserve of the Supreme High Command and assigned to the 28th Army.